The Short Story

 Likewise, a good editor isn’t an editor who never misses anything.
 A good editor misses very little, true, but also catches the tricky, nuanced, under-the-surface stuff.
 Heck, there are plenty of times I’ve caught subtle syntax errors, or commas in less than ideal spots, on a first edit—only to realize on a second edit that I’d glossed over too instead of to.

-(For the sake of those who object that I ought to have hyphenated less than ideal, I submit to you a corollary of editorial realism: many standards of writing and editing quality are debatable.
+For the sake of any who object that I ought to have hyphenated less than ideal above, I submit to you a corollary of editorial realism: many standards of writing and editing quality are debatable.
 They’re matters of context, competing principles, or simple preference.
 Like the Pirate Code in Pirates of the Caribbean: The Curse of the Black Pearl, the rules of written language are “more what you’d call guidelines than actual rules.”
-That said, if you think I ought to have avoided the matter entirely by using suboptimal in place of less than ideal, I agree.)
+(That said, if you think I ought to have avoided the matter entirely by using suboptimal in place of less than ideal, I agree.)

 All of this explains why I am not overly concerned if I make a typo in a text message or a grammatical goof in an article.
 I’m not perfect, and my work isn’t perfect.
 This article could be better edited.
 How close I’m willing to get to the ever-elusive perfection in a particular situation is a sober, calculated decision of the moment.